KRMisha/Makefile/README.md

 make format
 ```

-This will format all files in the `src` and `include` directories using clang-format according to the options set in `.clang-format`.
+This will format all files (both sources and headers) using clang-format according to the options set in `.clang-format`.

 To only verify if the files are correctly formatted, use the following command: